 FW20 sees the launch of the Olympus 4.0, the latest update of this chunky chappie.
-We wanted to get an idea how it had changed and how this model. which is so popular in Hong Kong had evolved.
-Having now but around 40kms into the shoe, admittedly not a lot, but enough to get the feeling of how this baby rolls.
+We wanted to get an idea how it had changed and how this model, which is so popular in Hong Kong, has evolved.
+Having now put around 40kms into the shoe, admittedly not a lot, we can get a feeling of how this baby rolls.

-Out of the box of course its a big shoe of course but that is now surprise but what is impressive is the look.
+Out of the box its a big shoe, but that is no surprise, but what is impressive is the look.
 ALTRA, or rather VF who now owns them, are investing a lot in improving the looks of the ALTRA range.
-I love the functionality of the the shoes but sometimes the look has taken a bit of getting used too.
+Functionality is vital of course, but sometimes the look of the previous models has taken a bit of getting used too.
 The new Olympus 4 changes that.
 This is a great looking shoe.
 Especially the ladies version

-The bulky, boxy feel of the shoe has gone and what you have is something you could really wear to the coffee shop or the bar.
+The bulky, boxy feel of the old models has gone and what you have is something you could really wear to the coffee shop or the bar.

 But functionality is critical and we wanted to see how it feels on the trail.
-Fortunately we had days where it rained and consequently a much better testing environment.
+Fortunately we have had a few days where it rained and consequently a much better testing environment.